-The The election of 1840 had been fought over the economy.
-The election of 1844 was fought over American expansion.
+The primary issue in the 1840 election was the economy.
+By 1844 the most important question facing voters was the future of American expansionism.
 The question of the annexation of Texas had become a political issue.
-However, both the expected Democratic nominee, former President Van Buren, and the expected Whig nominee Clay, agreed not to make Texas an issue in the campaign.
+However, both the expected Democratic nominee, former President Van Buren, and the expected Whig nominee Clay, agreed not to make Texas a point in the campaign.

 The Democratic party endorsed a platform that called for the annexation of Texas and the reoccupation of Oregon.
 It also stood against federal improvement and the resurrection of the Bank of the United States.
 The Whigs nominated Henry Clay, unanimously.

 In April of 1844, President Tyler had dropped his "Texas bombshell," as it had become known when he submitted a treaty for the annexation of Texas.
 This framed the election campaign.
 Questions of Manifest Destiny and Slavery dominated the campaign.